ansonshengit/Query-In-Place/README.md

 6. For Database, choose **nycitytaxi**.

 7. Review the steps, and choose Finish.
 The crawler is ready to run.
-Choose Run it now.
+Choose **Run it now**.
 When the crawler has finished, one table has been added.

-8. Choose Tables in the left navigation pane, and then choose **data**.
+8. Choose Tables in the left navigation pane, and then choose table **"data"**.
 This screen describes the table, including schema, properties, and other valuable information.
 You can preview the table.

 9. You can query the data using standard SQL, such as: